Imithetho ebekiwe yezivakashi

 - Approved guests: Guests should respect the approved number of guests and should ask their Host if they're unsure about the rules for visitors.
 Disruptive gatherings are always prohibited.
 Learn more in our Community Disturbance Policy.

-- Check-in time: Guests should respect their Host’s check-in window.
-Any check-in before or after the designated window should be approved by the Host.
+- Check-in time: Guests should respect their Host’s check-in window and should not check in before or after the designated window without prior approval from the Host.

 - Checkout time: Guests should complete checkout, including key return, by the designated checkout time indicated on the Airbnb reservation, and should not leave belongings at the listing past the designated checkout time for storage or later pickup without prior approval from the Host.